Personal trainer insurance providers fall into two clean buckets, and your choice depends on which bucket fits the way you actually run your business.

 The tiered structure works well if you’re brand-new and only training a handful of clients (Basic), and the Pro tier becomes competitive with IFG once you’re working full time.
 Pro Plus is overkill for most solo trainers but reasonable for established coaches running larger operations.

-The honest knock: at the Pro tier, you’re paying close to what IFG charges without identity theft included and without IFG’s pre-approved 500+ activity list.
-If you’re not specifically loyal to NASM as a brand, IFG usually wins on like-for-like comparison.
+The honest knock: at the Pro tier, you’re paying close to what others charges without identity theft included.
+If you’re not specifically loyal to NASM as a brand, IFG or Insurance Canopy will be better options.

 Bottom Line

 A clean fit for active NASM CPTs.
-Run the price comparison at the Pro tier vs. IFG before you renew — the bundled extras at IFG often tip the math.
+Run the price comparison at the Pro tier vs. Insurance Canopy or IFG before you renew — the bundled extras at IFG often tip the math.

 Choose Sadler if: you train groups, run camps, do corporate wellness, or work in a niche the fitness-specific carriers underwrite cautiously.